 Frequently Asked QuestionsWhat type of material do you review?

-Fiction (but not poetry), non-fiction, biographies, film and TV scripts (Word, Final Draft 7 and 8), user, technical, and training manuals, other business documents, résumés, etc. Whatever you have, if it involves words, check to see if we can handle it.
+Fiction (but not poetry), non-fiction, biographies, film and TV scripts (Word, Scrivener, Final Draft 9 and 10), user, technical, and training manuals, other business documents, etc. Whatever you have, if it involves words, check to see if we can handle it.
 Chances are, we can.How long does it take to complete a review?

 There are many factors affecting turnaround time, including length and complexity of the review material and our current workload.
 However, we will indicate a likely completion date before an assignment is accepted.Are you a literary agency?